Elijah and the Widow of Zarephath

 - Water, enough for 1 cup per person

-Prepare index cards and signs for use with the lesson and games:
+Prepare index cards and signs for use with the lesson and games, as noted below:

 - Scripture Word Cards: Write each word of the memory verse, including the Scriptural reference (one card), on individual three-inch by five-inch index cards.
 Make two sets.